 Marriage and Gender Roles

 If marriage is a picture of Christ and the church, how should Christian marriage be practically worked out?
 In the text, we see the principles of headship given to husbands and submission given to wives (5:22-25).
 The important thing to remember, however, is that these are “roles.”
-Maleness and femaleness speak to our human essence, whereas husband and wife are designation as roles.
-So a woman who acts in the wifely role must submit to her own husband.
+Maleness and femaleness speak to our human essence, whereas husband and wife are designation as callings.
+So a woman who acts in the wifely calling must submit to her own husband.
 The Bible’s teaching is not of submission of all women to all men, but of the submission of one woman to one man, her husband.
 The Bible texts make this very clear as most of them speak of the wife submitting to her own husband:

 “Wives be subject to your own husbands as to the Lord” (Eph.
 5:22)